|Nutrition Facts (per serving)|

 2 tablespoons cornstarch

 If desired, heat the oil or bacon drippings in a large skillet over medium-high heat.
 Add the beef cubes and brown on all sides.

-Put the beef (browned or not) in the slow cooker with the onion soup mix, bouillon, water, potatoes, carrots, celery, tomatoes, and garlic.
+Put the beef (browned or not) in the slow cooker with the onion soup mix, bouillon, water, potatoes, carrots, celery, tomatoes, garlic, and pepper.